mskr/SPlisHSPlasH/doc/getting_started.md

 The "problem domain" is infinite, in the sense of floating point infinity.
 In other words, Lagrangian instead of Eulerian worldview.

+Free surfaces are possible without multiphase flow.
+This is a rather extraterrestrial idea.
+For physicality one can and should use multiple phases.

 There are no steady states.
 You can always watch a simulation evolve.
 You could call this transient simulation.